Wasim Akram: Test cricket

 Akram made his Test cricket debut for Pakistan against New Zealand in 1985, and in his second Test match, he claimed 10 wickets.
-A few weeks prior to his selection into the Pakistan team, he was an unknown club cricketer who had failed to make it even to his college team.
+A few weeks prior to his selection in the Pakistan team, he was an unknown club cricketer who had failed to make it even to his college team.
 He came to the trials at Gaddafi Stadium in Lahore in Pakistan, but for the first two days he did not get a chance to bowl.
 On the third day, he got a chance; his performance convincing Javed Miandad to insist upon his inclusion in the national team.
 Akram was hence given an opportunity to play for Pakistan, without any significant domestic experience.

 Akram's rise in international cricket was rapid during the late 1980s.
 He was a part of the Pakistan team that toured the West Indies in 1988.
 However, a groin injury impeded his career in the late 1980s.
 Following two surgeries, he re-emerged in the 1990s as a fast bowler who focused more on swing and accurate bowling.

 Wasim Akram is currently the highest wicket taker for Pakistan in test cricket with 414 wickets.